rockthejvm/rockthejvm.github.io/_posts/2024-10-15-zio-full-stack-webapp.md

 In this example Chart.js bindings are generated from the TypeScript definition and fully accessible from ScalaJS at compile time, whereas the chart.js will be used at runtime.
 Generated classes are pushed in your local (ivy) repo, hence generated only once.

-Notice, this package.json is not the application one, because I want to limit this binding generation to strict necessary.
+Notice, this package.json is not the application one, because I want to limit this binding generation to strictly necessary.

 Then you can refer to TypeScript library very easily, see [here](https://github.com/cheleb/zio-laminar-demo/blob/master/modules/client/src/main/scala/com/example/ziolaminardemo/app/demos/ScalablytypedDemoPage.scala#L103).

-# Short conclusion
+## Short conclusion

-This is a very simple example, but it shows how ZIO, Laminar and Tapir can be combined to build a full stack webapp.
+This is a very simple example, but it shows how ZIO, Laminar and Tapir can be combined to build a full stack web app.

 * ZIO provides a type safe way to handle effects, and to build a full stack application both on the client and the server side.